jacobobryant/platypub-biffweb-theme/docs/01-tutorial/05-channels.md

 ```

 ![Screenshot of the "New channel" button](/img/tutorial/new-channel-button.png)

+(If the button doesn't show up, you may need to sign back into the account that
+created this community.)

 Next we'll add a handler so that the button actually does something.
 We'll also add a dummy
 `channel-page` handler: